Jacob-J-Richards/KDE_Functions_and_Simulations/Parzen_Rosenblatt.md

     2.) evaluates the KDE on each sample at a given h bandwidth

-    3.) finds the bias and variance of the trials for each bandwidth
+    3.) take the mean 150 KDE evaluations from 150 samples for each bandwidth

-    4.) plots the totall bias and variance of the KDE as a function of step size
+    4.) evaluates and plots the totall bias and variance of the mean of the sample evaluations for each bandwidth h

     5.) evaluates the MSE and prints MSE (sum of totall bias and variance) to suppliment visual plot